awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list.md

 Returns a binary representation of a `point` geometry data type\.

 To obtain the `point` geometry data type, use the ST\_POINT function in Athena\.
-For the input data values to this function, use geometric values, such as values in the Universal Transverse Mercator \(UTM\) Cartesian coordinate system, or geographic, or map units \(longitude and latitude\) in decimal degrees\.
+For the input data values to this function, use geometric values, such as values in the Universal Transverse Mercator \(UTM\) Cartesian coordinate system, or geographic map units \(longitude and latitude\) in decimal degrees\.
 The longitude and latitude values use the World Geodetic System, also known as WGS 1984, or EPSG:4326\.
 WGS 1984 is the coordinate system used by the Global Positioning System \(GPS\)\.

 For example, in the following notation, the map coordinates are specified in longitude and latitude, and the value `.072284`, which is the buffer distance, is specified in angular units as decimal degrees: